What Is Triple-Negative Breast Cancer?

 That’s important because triple-negative breast cancer is more aggressive than other forms.
 It’s more likely to have spread beyond your breast at the time it’s found, and there’s a higher chance it will come back within the first 3 years after treatment.
 It’s also more likely to be fatal within the first 5 years.
 But once you pass those milestones, your odds of beating it are about the same as someone with any other type of breast cancer.

 One other thing about this kind of cancer: It doesn’t respond to some of the medications that work for other types.
-That means there aren’t targeted therapies approved to treat it like there are for other types, like HER2-positive breast cancer.
+That means that some of the targeted therapies that work for certain cancer cells, like HER2-positive breast cancer will not be effective.
 But that doesn’t mean it can’t be treated.
 Once you’re diagnosed, your doctor will work with you to decide the best treatment plan.

 Triple-Negative Breast Cancer Symptoms

-The symptoms of triple-negative breast cancer are often the same as those of other breast cancer types, and include:
+The symptoms of triple-negative breast cancer, once they occur, are often the same as those of other breast cancer types, and include: